 Common Pests and Other Problems for Fennel

-The most common pests that affect fennel are aphids, which collect on the leaves and produce a sticky substance known as honeydew, which attracts ants and if left untreated promotes the growth of sooty mold.
+The most common pests that affect fennel are aphids, which collect on the leaves and excrete a sticky substance known as honeydew, which attracts ants and if left untreated promotes the growth of sooty mold.
 You can usually remove aphids by spraying the leaves with a strong jet of water, and to prevent them from returning, mulch with a shiny material, such as bits of tin foil or colored plastic.
-Treat severe infestations by using a spray that contains neem or canola oil.
+Treat severe infestations by using a spray that contains neem oil.

 Slugs love to dine on fennel stalks, and they tend to hide in thick foliage awaiting their chance to dine.
 You can remove these by hand; trap them with small cups of beer, milk or a yeast and sugar solution; or spread diatomaceous earth around the plants.
 Slugs avoid diatomaceous earth because it lacerates their soft, unprotected bellies.